Jabulani-N/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 ## Task5

-[NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is a property that means "not a number"
+[NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is a property that means "not a number". `isNaN(varibale)` will tell you if varaible is a _not_ a number. it will parseint first, as necessary.

+[parseint(varibale)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) converts `variable` into it's int equivalent if possible, such as turning `"eighty nine"` into `89`.

 ```